reactive-python/reactpy-django/docs/src/reference/hooks.md

 ### Use User Data

-Store or retrieve a `#!python dict` containing user data specific to the connection's `#!python User`.
+Store or retrieve a `#!python dict` containing arbitrary data specific to the connection's `#!python User`.

 This hook is useful for storing user-specific data, such as preferences, settings, or any generic key-value pairs.